Atuna (state): Submission to the Neo-Assyrian Empire

 By c.
 738 BC, the Tabalian region, including Atuna, had become a tributary of the Neo-Assyrian king Tiglath-pileser III, possibly after his conquest of Arpad over the course of 743 to 740 BC caused the states of the Tabalian region to submit to him, or possibly as a result of a campaign of Tiglath-pileser III in Tabal.

 Consequently, during the middle of the 8th century BCE, Atuna was ruled by the king Ašḫiti or Ušḫitti, who was paying tribute to Tiglath-pileser III to prevent attacks against his kingdom by the Neo-Assyrian Empire, with two instances of payment being attested in 738 and 737 BCE.

-In the late 8th century BCE, Atuna was ruled by the king Kurtî, who bore a Luwianised Phrygian name (Kurdis, from *Gordiyas), and whose father Ashwisis might have been identical with the Assyrian-attested Ašḫiti/Ušḫitti.
+In the late 8th century BCE, Atuna was ruled by the king Kurtî, who bore a Luwianised Phrygian name (Kurdis, from *Gordiyas), and whose father Asḫwisis might have been identical with the Assyrian-attested Ašḫiti/Ušḫitti.
 Kurtî was himself initially loyal to the Neo-Assyrian Empire during the rules of Tiglath-pileser III, Shalmaneser V, and the early reign of Sargon II.

 After Shalmaneser V had deported the king Ḫullî of Tabal proper, the power vacuum there benefited Atuna by allowing it to become a local power in the Tabalian region.

 In the early 710s BCE, the king Kiyakiyas of Šinuḫtu had broken his oath of allegiance to the Neo-Assyrian Empire, in response to which the Neo-Assyrian king Sargon II reacted through cautionary action meant to deter the other Tabalian kingdoms from rebelling by invading Šinuḫtu in 718 BCE and deposing Kiyakiyas, after which he handed over the territory of Šinuḫtu to Kurtî of Atuna to reward him for his loyalty and to secure his allegiance to the Neo-Assyrian Empire.

 The transfer of the lands of Šinuḫtu to Kurtî appears to also have resulted in the incorporation into his kingdom of the territories once ruled by Wasusarmas of Tabal proper in the northwestern part of his kingdom corresponding to the region of present-day Suvasa, Topada and Göstesin.
 Compacted with the removal of the removal of Wasusarmas himself and of his ally Kiyakiyas, this benefited Kurtî's kingdom of Atuna and stimulated the growth of his power.

 At one point, Kurtî had erected a stele near what is presently the village of Bohça, close to the south of the southernmost bend of the Halys, in which he mentioned his hunting expeditions in this region, which he claimed the gods Tarḫunzas and Runtiyas had offered him.

 Since Atuna abutted Phrygia in the north, it was one of the Tabalian kingdoms which were the most vulnerable to possible Phrygian attacks or to diplomatic offers from Phrygia, and Kurtî himself came under pressure from Midas to renounce Neo-Assyrian suzerainty and accept that of Phrygia, likely under threat of a Phrygian attack if he refused.